8 minute read

 PaperRock Ts and Cs

-PaperRock’s selection of Standard Terms and Conditions includes Ts and Cs for both goods and services, together with alternative versions of the services Ts and Cs drafted more for the benefit of either the supplier or the client
+PaperRock’s selection of Business Terms and Conditions templates includes Ts and Cs for both goods and services, together with alternative versions of the services Ts and Cs drafted more for the benefit of either the supplier or the client.
+You can view a sample of our terms and conditions template on each of the template pages

 Other articles you might like